GPUOpen-Effects/GeometryFX/README.md

 At its core, GeometryFX works by generating an intermediate index buffer which consists of visible triangles only.
 Intermediate buffers are reused as much as possible to minimize memory usage.
 GeometryFX also buffers up draw calls to execute the filtering on one batch while the previous batch is being rendered, allowing the filtering to overlap with the actual draw call.

 The library makes heavy use of multi-draw indirect.
-This is a Direct3D 11 driver extension exposed through the AMD GPU Services (AGS) library.
+This is a DirectX 11 driver extension exposed through the AMD GPU Services (AGS) library.
 It allows multiple draw calls to be prepared on the GPU and executed with a single API call.
 For more information on AGS, including samples, visit the [AGS SDK repository on GitHub](https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/).

 ### The Filters